Brand Name Capex Common Name fluocinolone acetonide

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Absorption: When fluocinolone is used over extensive areas for prolonged periods and under dressings that don't breathe, it is possible that enough medication will absorb into the bloodstream to give rise to unwanted side effects.
 Therefore, it is advisable to use fluocinolone for brief periods only and to stop using it as soon as the problem clears.

 Eyes: Use this medication with caution on lesions close to the eye.
 Take care to ensure that it does not enter the eye, as glaucoma may result.
 Cataracts have been reported following internal use of corticosteroids.

 Infection: Topical corticosteroids may increase the risk of developing a skin infection.
 Contact your doctor if you notice any increased redness, swelling, heat or pain around the area where the medication is applied as these are possible signs of infection.

-Peanut allergy: This medication contains refined peanut oil.
+Peanut allergy: Some formulations of this medication contain refined peanut oil.
 People with peanut allergy should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.